wsummerhill/wsummerhill.github.io/_posts/2022-12-09-CSharp-Alt-Shellcode-Callbacks.md

 published: true
 ---

-For a while now, people have been using alternative callback methods in C/CSharp payloads instead of the vanilla "CreateThread()" or similar Windows API functions.
+For a while now, people have been using alternative callback methods in C/CSharp payloads instead of the vanilla `CreateThread()` or similar Windows API functions.
 There were several good repos on GitHub that can be used as resources to execute shellcode via Windows callback functions which were very interesting.